 Known for: Mini polish sets created by Hipp, who is known as the “Celebrity Green Nail Stylist.”

-Known for: A mind-blowing array of color options (seriously, there are so many, we can’t keep track) and a new Naked Manicure nail correction system that makes roughed-up tips look like new.
+Known for: A mind-blowing array of color options (seriously, there are so many) and a new Naked Manicure nail correction system that makes roughed-up tips look like new.

 Known for: Runway-ready manicures (Jin Soon is a New York Fashion Week staple) in the chicest-of-chic hues.